 - Add the oat milk and apple cider vinegar to a bowl and let sit about 5 minutes to curdle and create a vegan buttermilk.
 Then, add in the sugar, oil, and vanilla bean paste and whisk together.

 - Next add in the dry ingredients starting with the flour, baking powder, baking soda, and salt and whisk together into a batter until no streaks of flour remain.
 You can also sift the dry ingredients together in a separate bowl before adding if you prefer.
 Finally, fold in the rainbow sprinkles using a spatula.

 - Fill the cupcake liners with the batter so each is about ⅔ full.
 Then, gently tap the muffin tin on the counter to release any large air bubbles.
 Add to the oven and bake for 20-22 minutes until cooked through.

-- Remove the cupcakes from the oven and let cool completely before frosting.
+- Remove the cupcakes from the oven, place them onto a wire rack, and let them cool completely before frosting.

 - Next, pipe the frosting onto the cupcakes and top with additional rainbow sprinkles.
 Serve and enjoy!

 - Cupcakes are best stored in the freezer in a closed container between layers of parchment paper.
 When you are ready to serve, just remove from the freezer and let defrost 30 minutes-1 hour before eating.